-Dr. Oh received his AB from Cornell University and his MS from the Roswell Park Cancer Institute.
-He received his MD from Georgetown and was elected to the Alpha Omega Alpha Medical Honor Society and awarded the Michael J. Caruso Humanitarian Award.
-Dr. Oh completed his residency at the Hospital for Special Surgery and was awarded the Jean C. McDaniel Resident Teaching and Leadership Award.
+After graduating from Cornell University, Dr. Oh attended Georgetown Medical School where he was elected to the Alpha Omega Alpha Medical Honor Society and awarded the Michael Caruso Humanitarian Award.
+He completed residency at the Hospital for Special Surgery and was awarded the Jean McDaniel Chief Resident Teaching and Leadership Award.

 Dr. Oh completed 3 fellowships.
-His first was in Orthopaedic Sports Medicine at MGH where he developed proficiency in advanced shoulder and knee arthroscopy and obtained experience in the care of professional and elite athletes.
-The second fellowship was in Elbow and Shoulder Surgery at the Mayo Clinic where he developed expertise in advanced elbow arthroscopy and complex reconstructive surgery of the shoulder and elbow.
-The third was an apprenticeship with Dr. James Andrews at the American Sports Medicine Institute where Dr. Oh learned the Andrews technique for Tommy John ligament reconstruction for pitchers.
+His first was in Orthopaedic Sports Medicine at MGH where he developed proficiency in minimally-invasive shoulder and knee arthroscopy and obtained experience in the care of professional and elite athletes.
+The second fellowship was in Elbow and Shoulder Surgery at the Mayo Clinic where he developed expertise in cutting-edge elbow arthroscopy and complex reconstructive surgery of the shoulder and elbow.
+The third was an apprenticeship with Dr. James Andrews where Dr. Oh learned the Andrews technique for Tommy John ligament reconstruction for pitchers.

 In the news: